MonsterZelek/a/Troubleshooting.md

 - type `reset` to reset all settings
 - type `format` to remove all saved files in the SPIFFS
 - dis- and reconnect your device and see if it works now

+## Not able to connect
+There could be a lot of reasons why you can't connect to the ESP8266 with certain devices.
+For example, someone reported that the Intel 7260 WiFi Chip can make problems: https://github.com/spacehuhn/esp8266_deauther/issues/754
+Arduino has example sketches for the ESP8266 to create an access point.
+You can try that out and see if you can connect to it.
+If not, then the problem is not related to this project's code and you have to investigate your hardware/software setup further.

 ## Removing Deauther
 To erase the deauther (inclusing SPIFFS and EEPROM), please flash our simple [Reset Sketch](https://github.com/spacehuhn/esp8266_deauther/tree/master/Reset_Sketch).